oatlog/oatlog/doc/report/main.typ

 == Design constraints for Datalog engines vs SQL databases.

-SQL databases need to be extremely dynamic since arbitrary new queries can be done, but for datalog all queries are known up-front, so datalog engines can spend more resources on optimizing queries and selecting optimal indexes and index data-structures.
+SQL databases need to be extremely dynamic since arbitrary new queries can be done, but for Datalog all queries are known up-front, so Datalog engines can spend more resources on optimizing queries and selecting optimal indexes and index data-structures.

 That said, it's entirely possible to create an e-graph engine that uses SQL internally and in fact a prototype of egglog, egglite, was originally implemented on top of sqlite @egglite @egraph_sqlite.

-= Background <thesection>
+= Background <background>

 #TODO[]